-Report: Prince Philip Told Harry Dating Meghan was OK, But Marrying Her Was Not
+Report: Prince Philip Told Harry Dating Meghan Was OK, but Marrying Her Was Not

 It comes as the number of likes for a sepia-toned Father’s Day image shared on the Sussex Royal Instagram account of six-week-old Archie Harrison clutching the Duke of Sussex’s finger passed the two million mark.
 The caption for the picture reads: “Happy Father’s Day!
 And wishing a very special first Father’s Day to The Duke of Sussex.”

-The new image has been liked as many times as a picture of Archie’s feet posted on Mother’s Day, although an image of the queen and Meghan’s mom Doria gathered around the new family is heading inexorably towards three million likes.
+The new image has been liked as many times as a picture of Archie’s feet posted on Mother’s Day, although an image of the queen and Meghan’s mom, Doria, gathered around the new family is heading inexorably toward three million likes.

 It has also been revealed that Archie will be christened in Windsor next month, although his godparents have not yet been announced.